OBF/obf-docs/OBF Bylaws.md

 -----------------------------------

 1. Nominations for the Board of Directors may be made by the general membership at any time throughout the year by email to any member of the Nominating Committee (see Item 7), or by the Nominating Committee itself.
-2. Elections to the Board of Directors shall be held at the annual Board of Directors meeting (usually held in conjunction with the Bioinformatics Open Source Conference, BOSC).
-Elections to the four Officer positions shall be held during a time of no more than the four weeks leading up to the annual Board of Directors meeting.
+2. Elections of officers and Directors shall be held at the annual Board of Directors meeting.
+Elections to the four Officer positions by the membership may also be held during a time of no more than the four weeks leading up to the annual Board of Directors meeting.
 Nominations made at least 60 (sixty) days prior to this annual meeting are eligible for inclusion on the election ballot at that meeting.
-This requirement may be waived by the majority of the Board of Directors
+This requirement may be waived by the majority of the Board of Directors.
 3. Voting.
     a.
 Voting for the Board of Directors shall be by electronic or paper ballot.
     b.
 Voting shall be by Approval Vote.
 All nominees will be on the ballot, and each Director or member may cast as many votes as nominees, but at most one vote for each nominee.
 A nominee must receive a majority of votes (or ‘Yes’ votes) to win a seat.
 If there are more than one nominees for an office, or more nominees than seats to fill, the nominee or nominees with the highest number of votes (or ‘Yes’ votes) win the seats to be filled.